-Adapting user-centric design philosophy, your design and final result will meet users’ need perfectly.
+Adapting user-centric design philosophy, your design and final result will meet users’ needs perfectly.

-A good persona sets a common goal for all members involved in.
+A good persona sets a common goal for all members involved.

-It can set a right and clear direction, making all effort reach to the expected destination.
+It can set a right and clear direction, making all efforts reach the expected destination.

 McorpCX Persona provides a way to better understand the customers you serve.
 It has 15-year industry-leading customer experience practices based on personas.

 There are a lot of examples out there of how to put together personas.

 Fake Crow is an excellent user persona example to generate personas for the user experience design process, branding, and marketing strategies.